 Mary is probably one of the people organizing the wedding.

 What clues are there?

-She tells the servants what to do, knows the wine has run out even before the master of the wedding feast, and the wine being gone is of "concern" (John 2:4) to her.
+Mary tells the servants what to do.
+She knows the wine has run out even before the master of the wedding feast, and the lack of wine is of "concern" (John 2:4) to her.

-Why would she be concerned about the wine running out at
+Why would she be concerned about the wine running out?

-Why would she be helping to run a wedding feast in the
+Why would Mary be helping to run the wedding feast in the first place?

 It’s probably the wedding of a relative, hence the invitation to Jesus as well, and it was customary for the disciples of a rabbi to go everywhere he went.

 What do you think of Jesus’ reply to Mary?

 While the original Greek for "Woman" (John 2:4) isn’t derogatory, the fact that Jesus addresses His mother with this term and that the Bible records it are significant.